The Journey to God begins with the First Step

-The many opportunities for service to the Church, whether serving in the altar, singing in the choir, teaching Sunday school, or sitting on the parish council, can go a long way to helping us make a greater commitment to living Orthodoxy in a way that is not limited to Sunday services.
+We want to dedicate our lives to God on a full-time basis, but we don’t have the needed guide to keep us on track.
+Opportunities for service to the Church, whether by serving in the altar, singing in the choir, teaching Sunday school, or serving on the parish council, can often be the best way we can commit more of our time to living Orthodoxy in a way that is not limited to Sunday services.

 The spiritual life is an adventure, full of pitfalls AND great heights.
 If we take this journey as the prime reason for living, the reward will be great.
 If we try living our life with the Church placed in a secondary roll, we will end our lives as losers, and having lost the battle and the reward.
+Yes, it is best that we have a spiritual father, and we should pray that God send us such a guide, but the road to paradise must begin with a commitment to make this journey our main priority.
 We are on a journey, and it begins with that first step.
 Christ stands with us, ready to lift us up when we fall, and even pull us along when we stumble or grow fainthearted.

 With love in Christ,